The Critical Role of a Clinical Facilitator in Community Support Services

 Tailoring Support to Team Needs

-Guided by adult learning principles, the clinical facilitator customizes support by:
+Guided by adult learning principles, the clinical facilitator customises support by:

 Identifying individual strengths and areas for growth.